 Who Is The Narrator?

-However, there is such a thing as an “unreliable narrator,” and I’ll be explaining how and why you might use an “unreliable narrator” by referencing the book The Girl On The Train by Paula Hawkins.
+However, there is such a thing as an “unreliable narrator”.
+I’ll be explaining how and why you might use an “unreliable narrator” by referencing the book The Girl On The Train by Paula Hawkins.

-I’ve not seen the film adaptation of this book, so I don’t know how they portray this in that version, but I’ll be talking about how it’s done in the book.
+I’ve not seen the film adaptation of this book, so I don’t know how they portray this in that version.
+I’ll be talking about how it’s done in the book.

 A lot of the book is told from the perspective of Rachel Watson, who is an alcoholic.
 She witnesses an incident between a woman named Megan and a man, and Megan is later murdered.

-Rachel then starts to recall memories from a drunken blackout experience she had that suggests she was present at or around the time of the murder, and she starts to try and piece together events from the night it happened.
+Rachel then starts to recall memories from a drunken blackout experience.
+She feels like she was present at or around the time of the murder, and she starts to try and piece together events from the night it happened.

 Doubting Rachel’s Narration